-There is no doubt that the recent tablet- Surface – unveiled by Microsoft has been a success in spite of the controversies surrounding Windows 8 and its metro interface.
+There is no doubt that the Microsoft Surface range of devices have been a success.
 The reason is apparent!
 People needing little computing resources got what they can say – a good portable OS – that runs perfectly on a tablet.
 Did you know there have been Windows tablets prior to Surface and that some of them have been successful?

 The PPT presentation below shows the different Windows tablets – most of which are from third-party vendors – which have been a success.
 Right after the History of Microsoft Windows tablet PPT, a PDF version is given for download plus quick reference.